To our catalog of available CDs

 Changing place names in Sullivan County.

 Incredibly useful in figuring out what things were called "back then".
-We revise this continuously as we learn more about Sullivan County.
+We began this project more than 20 years ago while working on our own genealogy and we revise this continuously as we learn more about Sullivan County -- and as people tell us of other names that have changed over the years.
 (FREE)

-There's no question what the authoritative history of Sullivan County is; it's Quinlan!
-We also have added a complete index to this CD-ROM edition.
-(CD-ROM)
+There's no question what the authoritative history of Sullivan County from its beginnings until 1872 is; it's Quinlan!
+We have provided something that the author left out: we compiled a complete index to this CD-ROM edition.
+(Download)

 Child's Gazetteer and Business Directory for Sullivan County for 1872-73